 Our pin-based model positioning approach we invented for PinTool has proven its effectiveness and handiness over time, so we decided to stick with it in GeoTracker.

 Sometimes you need to track deformable 3D models.
 GeoTracker can help you with such tasks as well.
 You can also lock bones to restrict their movements.
 To import rigged models into Nuke you can use our free ReadRiggedGeo node.

-One of possible uses of GeoTracker is camera tracking.
+One of the possible uses of GeoTracker is camera tracking.
 If you have a static object in the scene, you can track it and then you have a track of a camera.

 In pursuit of reducing the amount of work for our users, we added the Magic Keyframe function.
 It automatically aligns the model on the given frame.
-You can just place the model roughly, hit the button and then it will be positioned with the maximum precision possible.
+You can just place the model roughly, hit the button, and then it will be positioned with the maximum precision possible.

 Focal Length Estimation